nullstone-modules/aws-fargate-nginx-sidecar/README.md

-# aws-ecs-nginx-sidecar
+# aws-fargate-nginx-sidecar

-Nullstone capability module to sidecar nginx in an AWS ECS cluster
+Nullstone capability module to sidecar nginx in an AWS Fargate cluster